camzero94/Restaurant_FullStack/README.md

-# Forecasting Time Series Analysis Web Service for Restaurants
+# Web Service and  Application for Restaurants Owners.
+(Under Depelovment).
+Recommendation System

-## Full Stack web service application with NextJS and FastApi.
+## Full Stack web service application with NextJS,FastApi and PostgresSQL.

-### Time Series Analysis

-**Time Series Forecasting involves building models trough historical analysis and using them ti make observations and drive future strategic decision-making.**
+## Full Stack React Native Application UI

+### Recommendation System (Collaborative Filtering).

+**Rating Recommendation Filtering System using Collaborative Filtering Algorithm, the rating of a menu in each restaurant is made by the user of the restaurant.**

 ### DataBase